ACADEMIC MASTER PLAN

 Career and Technical Education (CTE): An education pathway that provides direction and instruction in areas leading to careers, work preparation, and life skills.

-Dual Language Immersion Program (DLIP): Children spend all or a large portion of their day learning, in a natural way, a particular foreign language.
-It is a method of teaching a second language in which the learners’ second language (L2) is the medium of classroom instruction.
+Dual Language Immersion Program (DLIP): This is a method of teaching a second language in which the learners’ second language (L2) is the medium of classroom instruction.
 Through this method, learners study school subjects, such as math, science, and social studies, in their L2.
 The main purpose of this method is to foster bilingualism.

 Enrollment: The number of students attending a particular school or division.